ManiMatter/decluttarr/README.md

 **IGNORE_PRIVATE_TRACKERS**
 - Private torrents in qBittorrent will not be removed from the queue if this is set to true
+- Only works if qBittorrent is used (does not work with transmission etc.)
 - Applies to all types of removal (ie. nothing will be removed automatically by decluttarr)
 - Note: You may want to try "force recheck" to get your stuck torrents manually back up and running
 - Type: Boolean